alkesh26/blog/content/posts/leetcode-count-good-nodes-in-binary-tree.md

 description: LeetCode - return the number of good nodes in the binary tree using C++, Golang, and JavaScript.
 date: 2023-03-05
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the number of good nodes in the binary tree, c++, golang, javascript"
+categories: "return the number of good nodes in the binary tree, c++, golang, javascript"
 ---

 ## Problem statement